alexhallam/tv/README.md

 FLAGS:
     -d, --debug-mode      Print object details to make it easier for the maintainer to find and resolve bugs.
+    -e, --extend-rows     Extended row beyond term width (do not truncate).
+Useful with `less -S`.
     -a, --color-always    Always force color output.
 Example `tv -a starwars.csv | less -R` or `tv -a starwars.csv | bat -p`.
 The `less` cli has the `-R` flag to parse colored output.
     -h, --help            Prints help information